 As a columnist for New Spirit Journal (November 2011 through July 2013), I wrote a monthly column titled “Chakra Talk” where I offered readers self-healing strategies based on the principles of yoga, meditation, and energy medicine.

 Editing and Teaching:

 Blending my twenty-three-year career in engineering (where I checked and edited the work of others) with my fifteen years of experience writing personal essay and memoir, I edit, teach and coach other writers who want to tell their story.
 I also teach at writing conferences and bookstores.

 In addition to the above, I work as a freelance technical editor and writer in the aerospace engineering industry.

 Outside of writing, I teach yoga, meditation and breathwork specifically designed to help reduce stress and inflammation in the body.
 In 1996, I learned about adaptive sports and started my work as a volunteer ski instructor with Outdoors for All where I get to help people with disabilities learn how to ski and enjoy the rewards of being outside.

 I feel fortunate to live near my daughter—the greatest blessing in my life.
 And I love hanging out with my grandsons, Henry and Oliver, as much as possible—teaching them how to ski, ride a bicycle, throw a Frisbee, grow tomatoes (and eat them fresh off the vine) and sometimes a little yoga.
 I feel blessed beyond measure for the joy these boys bring to my husband and me.

-In addition to being a published author, I am a certified meditation teacher and registered yoga instructor (RYT®) with the Yoga Alliance®, certified ski instructor with PSIA (including mono-ski and bi-ski Adaptive Cert) and hold CPR/First Aid/AED and Wilderness First Aid certifications.
+In addition to being a writer, I am a certified meditation teacher and registered yoga instructor (RYT®) with the Yoga Alliance®, certified ski instructor with PSIA (including mono-ski and bi-ski Adaptive Cert) and hold CPR/First Aid/AED and Wilderness First Aid certifications.